SafetStop Check is performed at every service!

 The SafeTstop test includes an electronic tyre wear check that not only adds to your car’s safety but can save you money.
 SafeTstop tests your wheel alignment on both front and rear axles and the actual drag from your tyres on the road surface.

 Having your wheels correctly aligned ensures you have the right amount of ‘rubber on the road’ therefore reducing the wear and tear on your tyres which means you don’t have to replace them as often.
 Correct alignment also means better fuel consumption.

 Know that your vehicle will stop straight and in the shortest possible distance in an emergency.

 Detects dangerous side-to-side and front-to-rear brake imbalances that can cause a vehicle to lose control.

 Get the best performance from your tyres and save money by not replacing them as often.

 Maximise your fuel consumption by minimising tyre drag.

 Know that your shock absorbers are working correctly for optimum suspension performance.

-Avoid future hassles and inconvenience of brake, suspension, or tyre trouble
+Avoid future hassles and inconveniences of brake, suspension, or tyre trouble.

 So, what’s the magic number?
 Well, most car manufacturers suggest every six months to a year or every 10,000kms, whichever comes first.
 But keep in mind, this is just for an average vehicle.
 Cars that perform more heavy duty tasks are advised to have more frequent services.
 Plus, if you drive an older car, it might be worth booking in a little earlier and keeping a close eye on your odometer.
 Good mechanical repairers should look at your car and individually diagnose it (just like if it were a person going to the doctor - everyone’s different!).